Honors College Staff

 Director, Office of Global Engagement & Special Programs

-Keri Myrick is director of the Office of Global Engagement and Special Programs in the Honors College at the University of Houston.
-Currently, Ms. Myrick is a PhD Candidate (ABD) in Higher Education Leadership and Policy Studies – Comparative & International Education, with a focus on education in the Middle East.
-Her dissertation research examines the impact of the Syrian refugee crisis on public education in Jordan through three studies: a qualitative policy analysis of emergency education response interventions; the experiences of teachers in public, double-shift, K-12 schools; and how refugee identity formation shapes student development and sense-of-belonging in adolescents.
-She has participated in multiple research fellowships to the Middle East, where she has examined K-20 education in Bahrain, Qatar, Oman, the United Arab Emirates, and Jordan.
-She is also director of the Medical Ethics & Humanitarian Aid: Service-Learning Program in Jordan.
+Keri Myrick is director of the Office of Global Engagement and Special Programs.
+She received her doctorate in higher education leadership and policy studies – comparative and international education.
+Her dissertation research examined the challenges to refugee education through three studies of the Syrian refugee crisis in Jordan: a qualitative policy analysis of emergency education response interventions; a case study of the experiences of teachers in public, double-shift, K-12 schools; and a theoretical inquiry into how refugee identity formation shapes student development and sense-of-belonging.
+Her broader research considers identity and belonging in forced migration and education in emergencies (EiE).
+She has participated in multiple fellowships in the Middle East, where she has examined K-20 education in Bahrain, Qatar, Oman, the United Arab Emirates, and Jordan.
+She is also director of the Health and Human Rights: Service-Learning Program in Jordan.